websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-weblogic.md

 # Installing on WebLogic

-If you are choosing to use WebLogic as your application server, it is *highly recommended* to install DXP to a WebLogic Managed server.
-A managed server can start or stop DXP quickly and can be converted to a cluster configuration.
-The instructions below describe installing DXP to a Managed Server.
+If you are using WebLogic as your application server, it is *highly recommended* to install DXP to a WebLogic Managed server.
+A managed server can start and stop DXP quickly and can be converted to a cluster configuration.
+Here you'll install DXP to a Managed Server.

+## Prerequisites

-Before installing DXP, configure an Admin Server and a Managed Server following [WebLogic's documentation](http://www.oracle.com/technetwork/middleware/weblogic/documentation/index.html).
+Configure an Admin Server and a Managed Server following [WebLogic's documentation](http://www.oracle.com/technetwork/middleware/weblogic/documentation/index.html).

 Liferay DXP requires a Java JDK 8 or 11.
 See [the compatibility matrix](https://help.liferay.com/hc/en-us/articles/360049238151) to choose a JDK.
 See [JVM Configuration](../../reference/jvm-configuration.md) for recommended settings.